FlavScents AInsights Entry for Verdyl Acetate (CAS: 5413-60-5)

 2. Sensory Profile

-- Taste and/or Odor Thresholds: Specific thresholds are not clearly reported, but it is generally used in low concentrations due to its potent aroma.
+- Taste and/or Odor Thresholds: Specific thresholds are not clearly reported; however, it is typically used in low concentrations due to its potent odor.

-- Typical Sensory Role: Verdyl acetate serves as an impact note in fragrance formulations, providing a fresh and natural green character.
-It can also act as a modifier, enhancing the complexity of floral and woody accords.
+- Typical Sensory Role: It serves as an impact note in formulations, providing freshness and a natural green character to both flavors and fragrances.

 Citation hooks: FlavScents; peer-reviewed sensory literature